Toso42/42Cursus/cub/README.md

 of the X11 library.

 Bresenham and DDA algorithm were implemented in the realization of this project.
-Currently, this project is compatible with MACOs's only.
+Currently, this project is compatible with MacOs's only.
 It is my plan to make it compatible with linux in the near future, with a deep refactoring presenting the code in a more polite form.
 A barebones collision system is implemented for player movements: Even though the current collision system is not perfectly optimized,